Canter Hill

 Every Saturday

-then 9 am - noon until Christmas
+9 am - noon until Christmas

 Location: in front of the Mermaid Inn.